E3SM-Project/E3SM-Project.github.io/docs/running-e3sm-guide/guide-long-term-archiving.md

 Simulations that are deemed sufficiently valuable should be archived using `zstash` for long-term preservation.
 You can ask questions about `zstash` on the [zstash discussion board](https://github.com/E3SM-Project/zstash/discussions/categories/questions).

-!!! warning
-    Compy, Anvil and Chrysalis do not have local HPSS.
-We rely on NERSC HPSS for long-term archiving.
-If you are archiving a simulation run on Compy or LCRC (Chrysalis/Anvil), do all of the following steps.
-If you are archiving a simulation run on NERSC (Perlmutter), skip to step 4.

 ## 1. Clean up directory

 Log into the machine that you ran the simulation on.
 Remove all `eam.i` files except the latest one.
 Dates are of the form `<YYYY-MM-DD>`.